- East Nusa Tenggara, Indonesia -

 - Any prescription or regular medicines you may require, ,also Benadryl topical and/or oral is highly recommended for individuals that may have allergic reactions to mozzy or sandfly bites

 - Light long-sleeve shirts and long pants for nights.
-The months June-August are mildly chilly in Sumba and we’d recommend a little something warm for those months.
+The months June-August are mildly chilly and we’d recommend a little something warm for those months.
 Especially if you plan on dawn patrol boat trips which happen often.

 - Spring or long sleeve rashy for protection from the reef and long hours in the water.
 Surf leggings or full body lycra “stinger” suits are suitable as well if you find yourself susceptible to aquatic life like sea-lice